izushimada4101123/pegmatite/README.md

 | -------------------------------- | -------------
 | ![Code block](images/before.png) | ![UML diagraml](images/after.png)

-* This extension is enabled only in the whitelisted sites.
+* This extension is enabled in the whitelisted sites at default
     * `https://github.com/*`
     * `https://gist.github.com/*`
     * `https://gitpitch.com/*`
     * `https://gitlab.com/*`
     * `https://bitbucket.org/*`
     * `https://*.backlog.jp/wiki/*`
+* You can add your favorite sites which you want to enable by configuration.
 * Replace only code block with lang `uml` and starts with `@start`.
     * lang `puml` or `plantuml` is also supported.
 * When the element is double-clicked, element will toggle original code block and preview image.